HERMES: Hybrid Error-corrector Model with inclusion of External Signals for nonstationary fashion time series: Experimental results

-\textbf{10000 Heuritech Fashion time series global accuracy. }For the two metrics and for each model, we compute the average on all sequences in the final year.
+\textbf{10000 Fashion time series global accuracy. }For the two metrics and for each model, we compute the average on all sequences in the final year.
 Results are displayed in Table~\ref{tab:metricresults}.
-For our model using neural networks, 10 models are trained with different seeds.
+For methods using neural networks, 10 models are trained with different seeds.
 The average and the standard deviation of their results are computed and displayed.
 For the statistical models, TBATS largely dominates the alternatives in terms of MASE.
 It is one of the main motivations why this model is used on the best HERMES candidate as the predictor model.

-Considering the new HERMES approach, \textit{hermes-tbats} and \textit{hermes-tbats-ws} slightly outperform the alternatives in terms of MASE and are stable across the different trainings.
-Regarding \textit{hermes-ets}, although it is very similar to the baseline \cite{smyl2020hybrid}, its accuracy remains low in comparison to the \textit{lstm} benchmark or HERMES using TBATS.
+All HERMES versions show consequent improvements regarding their per-time-series predictors in terms of MASE. \textit{hermes-tbats} outperforms the two other declinations and all the benchmarks on the fashion dataset.
+This result highlights two important features of the proposed hybrid model: i) the final accuracy of the model is strongly impacted by the choice of the per-time-series predictor and ii) if the per-time-series predictor is well chosen regarding the nature of the time series, the resulting HERMES model seems to outperforms other state-of-the-art approaches.

-Models using our weak signals perform similarly as without-weak-signals models for the MASE.
-Interestingly, weak signals significantly improve the accuracy in detecting emerging and declining trends.
-Figure~\ref{fig:examples} displays some examples of \textit{hermes-tbats} models and some weaknesses that can be corrected.
+Regarding the impact of the weak signals, Table~\ref{tab:metricresults} highlights an interesting improvement of the accuracy metric when weak signals are included.
+Figure~\ref{fig:examples} displays some examples of \textit{hermes-tbats} predictions and illustrates some Tbats weaknesses that can be corrected by the hybrid approach.

-\textbf{10000 Heuritech Fashion time series classification task. } Classification results between the \textit{tbats} model and the hybrid method \textit{hermes-tbats} are given in Table~\ref{tab:tbatsclass}, we note an impressive decrease of impactful errors: i.e. forecasting an increase instead of a decrease and vice versa.
+\textbf{10000 Fashion time series classification task. } Classification results between the \textit{tbats} model and the hybrid method \textit{hermes-tbats} are given in Table~\ref{tab:tbatsclass}, we note an impressive decrease of impactful errors: i.e. forecasting an increase instead of a decrease and vice versa.
 The \textit{hermes-tbats} model divides by 3 the error rate in comparison to \textit{tbats} with only a slight decrease of the number of correct increase/decrease predictions.
 However, with our weak signals, we see that \textit{hermes-tbats-ws} is able to catch twice as much as its relative model without weak signals while keeping a relatively low number of impactful errors.

-\textbf{Size of the dataset. } In addition to the results on the fashion dataset gathering 10000 time series, the behaviour of the HERMES model is analyzed when it is trained on smaller datasets: two experiments were performed, HERMES models were trained on a reduced dataset of 1000 time series and on a reduced dataset of 100 time series.
-Results are given in Table~\ref{tab:1000metricresults}.